oderoi/ellipse/README.md

 #### Getting Started

-This repository includes setup instructions, usage examples, and documentation to help you dive into developing with *ellipe*.
+This repository includes setup instructions, usage examples, and documentation to help you dive into developing with **ellipse**.
 Explore the source code to understand how core deep learning concepts like tensor operations and automatic differentiation are implemented.

 #### Contributing